 KEC Special Lecture Series 2023 - Who is behind the Prodigy K-pop Dancers?

 The Korean Wave consistently piques the interest of media outlets.
 Especially in the German context, it is still perceived as a new trend.
-Sceptic voices remain most visible and question reasons for its success.
-Most popular view is the soft-power perspective, painting Korean cultural industry and its artists as embedded in foreign policy processes.
-Other views characterize Hallyu as a passing-trend, a short-lived anomaly.
-Lastly, success is sometimes attributed to consumerism, stating that K-pop and other Korean cultural contents are designed to appeal to everyone and especially the inexperienced youth.
-In short, Korean cultural content and their consumers are eyed with both wonder and distrust.
+Sceptic voices remain most visible and question the reasons for its success.
+The most popular view is the soft-power perspective, painting the Korean cultural industry and its artists as embedded in foreign policy processes.
+Other views characterise Hallyu as a passing trend, a short-lived anomaly.
+Lastly, success is sometimes attributed to consumerism, stating that K-pop and other Korean cultural content are designed to appeal to everyone and especially the inexperienced youth.
+In short, Korean cultural content and its consumers are eyed with both wonder and distrust.

 Beyond popular media discourse, academic discussion on how to understand the Korean Wave and its impact on a changing media landscape has emerged.
 However, until now, the German case was largely sidelined in discussions.
 Focusing on K-pop, the special lecture series “Sailing or drifting?
-The Korean wave, self and fandoms” addresses this gap by providing an opportunity to discuss the impact of the Korean Wave on youth.
+The Korean Wave, self, and Fandoms” addresses this gap by providing an opportunity to discuss the impact of the Korean Wave on youth.
 Are individuals simply swept up by the wave or consciously riding it?
-Moving beyond arguments of maturity of consumers and/or manipulation by media, the series highlights the artistic dimension of internationally popular Korean music and dances.
+Moving beyond arguments about the maturity of consumers and/or manipulation by media, the series highlights the artistic dimension of internationally popular Korean music and dances.

 "Who is behind the Prodigy K-pop Dancers?"